traversable-dale/activity-tracker/README.md

 A: Yes.
 Just delete CSV files from the `activity_data` folder.

-**Q: Does this work on Windows?**

-A: It should work with minimal changes.
-Install `pywin32` and `psutil` instead of macOS libraries.

-**Q: How do I import data into TouchDesigner?**

-A: Use a Text DAT to read the CSV, then convert it to a Table DAT for processing.

 **Q: Can I run this 24/7?**

 A: Yes!
 It's designed to run continuously.
 Data auto-saves every minute.